ShaYito/ShaYito.github.io/_pages/about.md

 PhD in Computing at University of Utah, 2022-2027(expected)

-Bachelor of Engineering in Electronic Science and Technology at University of Science and Technology of China, 2018-2022
+Bachelor of Electronic Engineering at University of Science and Technology of China, 2018-2022